EUMETNET/openradardata-documentation/README.md

 This repository contains the documentation for the **Open Radar Data (ORD) API** service.

-The ORD API service provides access to EUMETNET OPERA composite products, volume radar data for operational use, archived volume data for research purposes, and a portal for retrieving a selection of national radar products for demonstration.
+The ORD API service provides access to EUMETNET OPERA composite products, volume radar data, and a portal for retrieving a selection of national radar products for demonstration.

 ## Branches in this Repository